 Instruction of undergraduate and graduate students in micromilling and isotope laboratory work, Lamont-Doherty Earth Observatory, Columbia University (2003)

-Instruction of graduate students in isotope laboratory work, Department of Earth Sciences, University of Bristol (2001)
+Instruction of doctoral students in isotope laboratory work, Department of Earth Sciences, University of Bristol (2001)